kkibria/slideshow-dist/public/md/chindex.md

 images on a projection screen or electronic display device, typically in a prearranged sequence".

-Press Down-arrow to go to the next slide.
+Press Down-Arrow to go to the next slide.
 ```

 ```$